<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />

-1. Edit DynamicAuthViewModel to specify required acr_value urn:okta:loa:2fa:any:ifpossible
+2. Edit the DynamicAuthViewModel file to specify the required acr_value of urn:okta:loa:2fa:any:ifpossible.

 ...